jes/scamp-cpu/ucode/README.md

 will achieve the same goal.

 I can't think of a general way to skip the next instruction without knowing its length.

+### Microcode RAM

+It would be interesting if some of the opcode space were dedicated to a "decode RAM" instead of a "decode ROM", so that extra microcoded instructions can be created at runtime.
+I'm not going to do it for this machine, because although it would be easy to implement, it sounds like it makes for hard-to-debug programs, which I'll have enough of already.